robyftp/Tree/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!